rabidaudio/stream-talk/notes.md

 Streams
-are a useful tool for development with node take advantage of Javascript's asynchronous, event-driven archetecture
+are a useful tool for development with node take advantage of Javascript's asynchronous, event-driven architecture using streams will make your code easier to follow, and a lot of networking tasks require it.
+TCP for example. and there are some really cool modules that are available now, including for the browser, that i will mention at the end

 The concept of pipes is ancient, from the early days of terminals.
 Duglas McIlroy